cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 ### Component removal on confirmed

-Server removes a component on the confirmed entity, but the Predicted entity had that component.
+Server removes a component, but the predicted entity still had it.
-There should be a rollback where the component gets removed from the Predicted entity.
+There should be a rollback where the component gets removed from the predicted entity.

 Status: added unit test.
 Need to reconfirm that it works.

 ### Component added on predicted

-The client adds a component on the Predicted entity, but the Confirmed entity doesn't add it.
+The client adds a component on the predicted entity, but the server doesn't add it.
-There should be a rollback and that component gets removed from the Predicted entity.
+There should be a rollback and that component gets removed from the predicted entity.

 Status: added unit test.
 Need to reconfirm that it works.

 ### Component added on confirmed

-The server receives an update where a new component gets added to the Confirmed entity.
+The server adds a new component.
-If it was not also added on the Predicted entity, there should be a rollback, where the component gets added to the Confirmed entity.
+If it was not also added on the predicted entity, there should be a rollback, where the component gets added to the predicted entity.

 Status: added unit test.
 Need to reconfirm that it works.

-### Pre-predicted entity gets spawned
+### Prespawned entity gets matched

-See more information in the [client-replication](./client_replication.md#pre-spawned-predicted-entities) section.
+See [prespawning](./prespawning.md).
+When the server entity arrives and matches a prespawned entity, the prespawned entity becomes the predicted entity.

 Status:

-- the pre-predicted entity get spawned.
-Upon server replication, we re-use it as Predicted entity: no unit tests but tested in an example that it works.
+- the prespawned entity gets matched upon server replication: no unit tests but tested in an example that it works.
-- the pre-predicted entity gets spawned.
-The server doesn't agree that an entity should be spawned, the pre-spawned entity should get despawned:
+- the prespawned entity gets spawned but the server never sends a match, the prespawned entity should get despawned (timeout cleanup):
   **not handled currently.**

-### Confirmed entity gets despawned
+### Server despawns the entity

-We never want to directly modify the Confirmed entity on the client; the Confirmed entity will get despawned only when the server despawns the entity and the despawn is replicated.
+The client never despawns a replicated entity on its own; the entity gets despawned only when the server despawns it and the despawn is replicated.

-When that happens:

-- Then the predicted entity should get despawned as well.
+When that happens, the predicted entity gets despawned as well.
-- Pre-predicted entities should still get attached to the confirmed entity on spawn, become Predicted entities and get despawned only when the confirmed entity gets despawned.

 Status: no unit tests but tested in an example that it works.